OVERVIEW OF CARRS

 • Generating evidence for policy to improve health

-• Contributing to large, pooled studies of health in low- and middle-income countries (e.g., Global Burden of Disease study, the International Diabetes Federation’s Diabetes Atlas)
+• Contributing to large, pooled studies of health in low- and middle-income countries (e.g., Global Burden of Disease study, the International Diabetes Federation’s Diabetes Atlas, NCD-RisC)

 • Engaging a variety of stakeholders in community and policy spheres